byterubpay/byterub-site/_posts/2018-01-29-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-01-29.md

 **\<ferretinjapan>** yeah, LTC is actually a good one, had a similar mining start to byterub.
 **\<suraeNoether>** even if we had a good estimate of true velocity of money, it changes over time so we would need something like a bayesian updating. https://en.wikipedia.org/wiki/Velocity_of_money
 **\<suraeNoether>** sarang, do you have anything else you want to chat about?
-**\<ferretinjapan>** suraeNoether, true, but I'd wager that LTC and XMR's normal distribution after a year is probably very similar.
+**\<ferretinjapan>** suraeNoether, true, but I'd wager that LTC and BTR's normal distribution after a year is probably very similar.
 It's probably clsest you'd get without cracking open byterub proper and looking inside.
 **\<sarang>** Assembling the formal audit materials as they become available
 **\<sarang>** I still wish we had a more concrete guideline for if/when/how we'll do such things in the future
 **\<sarang>** But for now this is a Good Thing